Definition of Organic Compounds | Organic Chemistry Topics and Hydrogen Bonding

 structural formula of butane

-(iii) Condensed Formula:- The formula where the group of atoms are show in order as they appear with the structural formula with no bond or dashes is called condensed formula.
-Example: Hexane contain six carbons and fourteen hydrogen, its condensed formula is CH3(CH2)4CH3.
+(iii) Condensed Formula:- The formula where the group of atoms are shown in the order as they appear with the structural formula with no bond or dashes is called condensed formula.
+Example: Hexane contains six carbons and fourteen hydrogen, and its condensed formula is CH3(CH2)4CH3.

-(iv) Dot and Cross Formula:- The structural formula in which electrons are show as dos and cross between various atoms in one molecule of organic compound is called dots and cross formula.
-Example: The dots and cross formula for methane are given below in which the electrons of carbon are represented by dot ( • ) and the electrons of hydrogen are represented by cross ( ✖ ).
+(iv) Dot and Cross Formula:- The structural formula in which electrons are shown as dos and crosses between various atoms in one molecule of an organic compound is called the dots and cross formula.
+Example: The dots and cross formula for methane are given below in which the electrons of carbon are represented by dot ( • ) and the electrons of hydrogen are represented by the cross ( ✖ ).

 Dot and Cross Formula CH4